7 Reasons Why You’ll Continue To Fail As A Niche Marketer

 You might have made a few quick bucks by promoting products that you’ve not even used.

-But you’ve lost your credibility and brand image, the two most important requirements for successful niche marketing in 2017.
+But you’ve lost your credibility and brand image, the two most important requirements for successful niche marketing in the modern marketing world.

 If you'd done things properly you could be seeing traffic stats like this one...